nesevis/exhaust/README.md

 ### Async Contracts (Concurrent Interleaving)

 When your system under test has `async` methods, declare the spec as a `final class` and make commands non-mutating.
-The async runner distributes commands across concurrent execution lanes and deterministically interleaves their continuations at every `await` boundary — finding lost updates, check-then-act races, and non-atomic read-modify-write bugs.
+The async runner distributes commands across concurrent execution lanes and deterministically interleaves their continuations at every `await` suspension point — finding lost updates, check-then-act races, and non-atomic read-modify-write bugs.

 ```swift
 @Contract